CooperStansbury/EDA_r_ece579/README.md

 This repository was created as part of a class assignment.

 ## Dev

-#### Opening the Files
+#### Opening the Rmd Files
 To open the project run the following line in Terminal (or whichever one you use).

 ```
 rstudio EDA_r_ece579/EDA_r_ece579.Rproj
 ```

-From inside RStudio you can navigate to different `.Rmd` files and re-run analysis.
+From inside RStudio you can navigate to different `.Rmd` files and re-run analysis or modify the code to get something different.

 #### Building Pages
-From inside the project (assuming opened in RStudio):
+From inside the project (assuming opened in RStudio), open a notebook.
+During development of the notebook you need to run the following lines to configure `knit` to point .`html` output into the [`docs`](docs/) folder.
+Doing this will configure the `render_site` command to build each notebook and the index for GitHub pages.
+This needs to be done for all notebooks whose output is  to appear in GitHub pages.

 - configure `Knit`:
 ```